Discover more from DarthCoin’s Bitcoin Guides

 cannot be traced and do not require capital or chain fee costs

-Download, install, open OBW and save your seed.
+Download, install, open Valet and save your seed.
 Basic first steps.

-Send some funds from your regular onchain wallets to your OBW.
+Send some funds from your regular onchain wallets to your Valet.
 Start with 1 or 2M sats.

 Open 1 or 2 channels with different peers.
 Preferably those with low fees.
-See also the recommended peers inside OBW app.
+See also the recommended peers inside Valet app.

 Start spending, have fun.
 Here and here are some examples where you could start spending some sats.
 Supporting BTC merchants is very important if you want that Bitcoin to succeed.